 Our new monthly Membership Plan allows you to treat your theatre experience like your Netflix account.
 By paying a regular monthly fee, you join an exclusive group with early access to prime seats – up to four per production for just $10 each.
 Members will be alerted by email of other discounts, perks and invitations to special events.

 The Human Race Theatre Company operates a yearly fund campaign to support its operation.
 Tax-deductible support of the company by our audience shows their commitment to insuring that the company will continue into the future.

 Members of the Encore Society have provided for the company by including The Human Race in their estate plans.

 Corporations, foundations or individuals can help support the company by sponsoring specific productions or projects and are publicized at these events.

 The Human Race plans special productions, concerts and fundraising events each season to enhance our audience’s experience.
-Examples include holiday productions, Lewis Black in concert at the Victoria Theatre, Marin Mazzie and Jason Daineley in Concert and Mardi Gras fundraisers.
+Examples include holiday productions, Lewis Black in concert at the Victoria Theatre, Marin Mazzie and Jason Danieley in Concert and Mardi Gras fundraisers.